Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Introduction

-\textbf{Contributions}: In this paper, our primary contribution is the application of diffusion models for learning robot collaborative policies that can synergize with a real human partner.
-Our approach utilizes a transformer-based diffusion model to sample future joint actions based on past observations, including past joint actions.
-By modeling joint behavior as a series of individual actions taken by each agent, our method can generate plausible trajectories of joint actions in real-time, facilitating smooth, coordinated actions that can be executed without further planning or use of hand-engineered collaborative reward functions.
-We show that this method outperforms state-of-the-art approaches to human-robot coordination in both simulated and real-world experiments.
-Specifically, diffusion co-policies achieve higher success rates and lower wasteful interaction forces than previous state-of-art imitation learning methods used for human-robot interaction and collaboration.
-We evaluate the diffusion co-policy on both simulated and real robots with a human partner in the loop.
-By leveraging the generative capabilities of diffusion models, we have presented a significant step towards enabling effective human-robot collaboration on continuous state, joint-action tasks that require rapid mutual co-adaptation, behavior multimodality, shared task understanding and implicit constraints from human interaction, and coordinated movement.
+\textbf{Contributions}: Our primary contribution is the application of diffusion models for learning robot collaborative policies that can synergize with a real, human partner.
+Our approach utilizes a Transformer-based diffusion model to predict future joint action sequences conditioned on past observations and human actions, facilitating smooth, coordinated actions that can be executed without further processing or use of hand-engineered collaborative reward functions.
+We demonstrate on the table-carrying task that this method outperforms state-of-the-art imitation learning approaches in both simulated and real-world experiments with humans, achieving higher task success rates and lower, wasteful interaction forces.
+By leveraging the generative capabilities of diffusion models, we have presented a significant step towards enabling effective human-robot collaboration on continuous state, joint-action tasks that require rapid mutual co-adaptation, behavior multimodality, coordination, and shared task understanding via learned, implicit constraints from human interaction.